pwais/au2018/cluster/README.md

        will print out the commands it runs, so try reviewing stdout in order to debug.
- 4. The inventory config in the `au` repo includes `kubectl_localhost: true` and `kubeconfig_localhost: true` to allow local k8s access so you can test k8s via `./aucli --kube-test`.
+ 4. The inventory config in the `au` repo includes `kubectl_localhost: true` and `kubeconfig_localhost: true` to allow local k8s access.
+To test your cluster as well as get the path to `kubectl`, use:
+              ```./aucli --kube-test```
+       inside the shell and look for "Path to kubectl".

 #### Useful Links
  * https://github.com/kubernetes-sigs/kubespray/blob/master/docs/getting-started.md